The most likely times for international students to travel, either inside or outside the U.S., are

 When traveling locally--Dartmouth, Fall River, New Bedford--take copies of your documents with you.
 See the Additional Important Travel Information link to the right for other tips about copying your documents.
 Outside of the local area, you should carry a valid passport and a current, original I-20 signed for travel.
 Please check with the International Student & Scholar Center (ISSC) if you are not sure about the status of your documents.

 What do I need when traveling outside the U.S. and returning?

 - Original documents

-- current passport, valid for six months beyond your date of return
+- Current, unexpired, passport, valid for at least six months beyond your date of return

 - For students in Optional Practical Training (F-1) or Academic Training (J-1) does your form have the correct end date of your training period?

 - For F-1 students on Post-completion Optional Practical Training, current Employment Authorization Document (EAD card) and proof of employment; OPT students awaiting approval of a STEM extension are not permitted to travel outside the U.S. Please consult the International Student & Scholar Center (ISSC) if you have special circumstances.

 Approved Application/Authorization Form for J-1 students on Academic Training

 Canada is a reasonable three-day weekend trip, either by plane or by car